Alternatives to Debt Consolidation Loans with Bad Credit

 This option allows you to refinance your mortgage and take some of the equity in cash.
 For instance, if you owe $80,000 on a home worth $300,000, you have $240,000 in equity.
 You might consider refinancing the loan, especially if interest rates are lower than what you’re paying on your current mortgage, allowing you to take a portion of the $240,000 in cash and adding it to the refinanced loan.
 You might take a new mortgage for $200,000, freeing $120,000 in cash that you can use as you wish.

 Credit Counseling Programs

-Before consolidating your debts, discussing your situation with a nonprofit credit counseling firm is a very good idea.
+Discussing your situation with a nonprofit credit counseling firm is a very good idea before deciding to consolidate your credit card debt.
 A certified credit counselor will help you evaluate your indebtedness and recommend the best way to deal with it.
 The counselor will review what you owe, discuss how you might budget better and prioritize debts.
 Then the counselor might suggest a debt management plan, debt consolidation, debt settlement or, if no other solution seems possible, bankruptcy.

 Creditors might agree to reduce your debt balance if you can demonstrate you will be able to repay a smaller amount in a lump sum.
 To settle a debt, you usually need a third-party company to make the arrangements for you and collect your payments, which are then amassed in a lump sum to repay the creditors.